fdac17/FinalProjects/README.md

 -Output new file to desired filename
 -Result is trippy, crazy version of input video.
 -Example of Video Ran through Deep Dream

+### JanusVR Web Crawler

+-JanusVR is a platform that allows visual representations of web pages -Each web page is an enviroment and allows any sort of user-generated content to be displayed -Users can explore the webspaces, and travel through portal (link) to other sites. -Develop Crawler to map out the JanusWeb and allow users to choose an insertion point

 ## How do political donations affect policy decisions?
 Contact Denizhan Pak